Subm1ne/MathMatic/README.md

 - Prepared and integrated UI graphics (backgrounds, panels, buttons)
 - Supported visual polish for menus, level select, and in-game screens

 ###  Eren Doğan — Art
-- Worked on art assets and visual consistency with the chalkboard theme
+- Worked on art assets and visual consistency with the chalkboard theme.
-- Contributed to UI elements and overall 2D look of menus and gameplay screens
+- Contributed to UI elements and overall 2D look of menus and gameplay screens.
 - Collaborated on integrating art into Unity scenes.

 ### Nisanur Yılmaz — Audio